 Note: If your children (or pets) develop a strange illnesses, take them to a doctor to check for exposure to chemicals that might be in your neighborhood.

-In addition, if you can convince your community to spend less on tree trimming and chemicals, you’ll reduce taxes plus create a more healthy environment for everyone.
+2) If you can convince your community to spend less on tree trimming and chemicals, you’ll reduce taxes plus create a more healthy environment for everyone.